5North/sopra-fs25-group-22-client/README.md

 Only the host can start a game, when there are 4 players in the lobby.

 ### Game
-After the Host starts the game, all players from the lobby get redirected to the [game] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/game/%5Bid%5D/page.tsx).
+After the Host starts the game, all players from the lobby get redirected to the [game](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/game/%5Bid%5D/page.tsx).

 In the [gameview](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/components/ScopaGameView.tsx) each players is only able to see their own cards on the bottom, and the cards on the table.
 When hovering over these cards, the value and suit of the card is displayed.
 The cards of the other players are upside down.